The ways silent struct copies are made

 }

-And a class that holds three copies of it.
-One as a property, one as a readonly field, and one as a plain field.
+And a class that holds three copies of it: one as a property, one as a readonly field, one as a plain field.

 1